pbellon/wc/README.md

 ## Tasks

+- [ ] Handle stdin if no files given or if files contain `-`
 - [ ] Experiment with cargo bench
 - [ ] Add tests for invalid cases
   - [ ] Non-existing file
   - [ ] Corrupted file
 - [ ] See how to test CLI interface
   - arg parse
   - output
 - [ ] Add github actions
   - Code tests & coverage check
   - Lint check
   - Check formatting
   - Auto-build ?
 - [ ] Other
   - Check if there are some tools to have some performance analyses feedbacks on source code.
   - Investigate overall logic around publishing etc